Rong-Zhi/ReinforcementLearning/README.md

 *** 15.03.2018 updates: CARLA has published [0.8.0](https://github.com/carla-simulator/carla/tree/release_0.8.0), Create their own pedestrian models, Remove Automotive Materials dependencies, New cheap background mountains generator

-We can build a POMDP problem by changing the weather conditions, setting the position of vehicles, and changing the behaviour of pedestrians on CARLA.
+We can build a POMDP environment by changing the weather conditions, setting the position of vehicles, and changing the behaviour of pedestrians on CARLA.

 ## Approaches for representing POMDP policies:

+### History-based control
-### Histtory-based control
+### Belief-based MDP control

 E1: Get to know [OPEN AI Gym](https://github.com/Rong-Zhi/ReinforcementLearning/code/openai_gym)